Helly groups: Helly groups

 \subsection{Hyperbolic and quadric groups via Hellyfication}

 If a group $\Gamma$ acts geometrically on a graph $G$, it also acts on its Hellyfication $\He(G)=E^0(G)$ and on its injective hull $E(G)$.
 However in general, this action is no longer geometric.
-This is because the action of $\Gamma$ on $E(G)$ is not necessarily proper and also because the points of $E(G)$ may be arbitrarily far from $e(G)$.
+This is because the injective hull $E(G)$ is not necessarily proper and because the points of $E(G)$ may be arbitrarily far from $e(G)$.
 This does not happen if $G$ is a Helly graph:

-\begin{theorem} Let $G$ be a locally finite Helly graph.
-Then the injective hull $E(G)$ is proper and has the structure of a locally finite polyhedral complex with only finitely many isometry types of $n$-cells, isometric to injective polytopes in $\ell_{\infty}^n$, for every $n\geq 1$.
-Furthermore, $d_H(E(G),e(G))\leq 1$.
+\begin{theorem} Let $G$ be a locally finite Helly graph. \begin{enumerate}[(1)] \item The injective hull $E(G)$ of $G$ is proper and has the structure of a locally finite polyhedral complex with only finitely many isometry types of $n$-cells, isometric to injective polytopes in $\ell_{\infty}^n$, for every $n\geq 1$.
+Moreover, $d_H(E(G),e(G))\leq 1$.
+Furthermore, if $G$ has uniformly bounded degrees, then $E(G)$ has finite combinatorial dimension.

-Consequently, a group acting properly or geometrically on a Helly graph $G$ acts, respectively, properly or geometrically on its injective hull $E(G)$. \end{theorem}
+\item A group acting cocompactly, properly or geometrically on $G$ acts, respectively, cocompactly, properly or geometrically on its injective hull $E(G)$. \end{enumerate} \end{theorem}

-The proof of Theorem~\ref{t:helly=inj} is based on the notion of $\beta$-stable intervals introduced in~\cite{Lang2013} and on the following theorem of Lang~\cite{Lang2013}.
-For $\beta \geq 1$, the graph $G$ has \emph{$\beta$-stable intervals} if for every triple of vertices $w,v,v'$ with $v\sim v'$, we have $d_H(I(w,v),I(w,v'))\leq \beta$, where $d_H$ denotes the Hausdorff distance.
+For $\beta \geq 1$, the graph $G$ has \emph{$\beta$-stable intervals}~\cite{Lang2013} if for every triplet of vertices $w,v,v'$ with $v\sim v'$, we have $d_H(I(w,v),I(w,v'))\leq \beta$, where $d_H$ denotes the Hausdorff distance.
+The proof of the first assertion of Theorem~\ref{t:helly=inj}(1) is based on the following theorem of Lang~\cite{Lang2013}:

 \begin{theorem}[\cite{Lang2013}*{Theorem~1.1}] Let $G$ be a locally finite graph with $\beta$-stable intervals.
-Then the injective hull of $V(G)$ with the path metric is proper (that is, bounded closed subsets are compact) and has the structure of a locally finite polyhedral complex with only finitely many isometry types of $n$-cells, isometric to injective polytopes in $\ell_{\infty}^n$, for every $n\geq 1$. \end{theorem}
+Then the injective hull of $G$ is proper (that is, bounded closed subsets are compact) and has the structure of a locally finite polyhedral complex with only finitely many isometry types of $n$-cells, isometric to injective polytopes in $\ell_{\infty}^n$, for every $n\geq 1$. \end{theorem}

-In order to apply Theorem~\ref{t:langstable}, we first show that weakly modular graphs (and thus Helly graphs) have $\beta$-stable intervals.
+Next we show that weakly modular graphs (and thus Helly graphs) have $\beta$-stable intervals.

 \begin{lemma} Every weakly modular graph has $1$-stable intervals. \end{lemma}